SteveDunn/Intellenum/README.md

 Console.WriteLine(PlanetEnum.Mars < PlanetEnum.Jupiter); // true

 Console.WriteLine(string.Join(", ", PlanetEnum.List().OrderDescending())); // Jupiter, Venus, Mars
 ```

 Additionally, if the underlying type contains a static method named `TryParse`, then a `TryParse` method will be generated for the enum itself.
 This `TryParse` method is useful if you want to find an enum by an alternative representation of its value.
-The generated `TryParse` first calls the static `TryParse` on the underlying type, and then does a lookup with `TryFromValue`
+The generated `TryParse` first calls the static `TryParse` on the underlying type, and then does a lookup with `TryFromValue`.
+The code below demonstrates this.
+The enum has an underlying type of `Planet`, which has a `TryParse` method that parses a string in the format `'Colour-Circumference'.
+Because the underlying type has a `TryParse` method, the generated enum also has a `TryParse` method which delegates to the underlying type's `TryParse` method:

 ```csharp
 [Intellenum(typeof(Planet))]